 Once you get referrals and read reviews, you can start deciding as to who to actually hire.
 While it may be tempting to just go with the first person on your list, don’t make the official decision without first having a meeting, discussing your needs, and asking the right questions.

 An in-person meeting helps you get a feel for your potential lawyer’s approach and style.
-Many law offices offer a free initial consultation.
+Many law offices offer an initial consultation.
 To make the most of your time, prepare a summary of your needs beforehand.
 Present the same situation to each lawyer that you meet so you can compare their responses.
 This will help you gauge how they differ in practice or confirm legitimacy in their answers.

 Be prepared to ask questions to get a grasp on the lawyer’s experience.
 It’s possible that even the most experienced Los Angeles elder care attorney won’t be an expert in every area.
 Learn about their network and who they rely on to assist with their cases.
 Throw them a couple of scenarios and ask how they’ve worked with those issues in the past.